oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Opportunistic TLS enables email traffic to be encrypted when both the sender and receiver domains support TLS without the need for an additional port for encrypted traffic.
 By default, Exchange Online always attempts to encrypt mail traffic using opportunistic TLS.
 Microsoft always uses TLS 1.2 when transferring mail between [Exchange Online customers](https://learn.microsoft.com/en-au/purview/exchange-online-uses-tls-to-secure-email-connections?view=o365-worldwide#how-exchange-online-uses-tls-between-exchange-online-customers).

-Email Transport Security Design Decisions for all agencies and implementation types.
+Email Transport Security Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Configuration of MTA-STS | Recommended | Agencies should configure the required DNS record and policy to require TLS support.
+Configuration of MTA-STS | Recommended | Organisations should configure the required DNS record and policy to require TLS support.
 Opportunistic TLS | Enabled (default) | To encrypt email traffic where supported by the external email domain.

 ## SharePoint Online

 ### SharePoint sites

-SharePoint Online provides the ability to create Intranet sites and Team Sites for groups or agencies to collaborate and manage their documents.
+SharePoint Online provides the ability to create Intranet sites and Team Sites for groups or organisations to collaborate and manage their documents.
 A SharePoint site allows members of a team or  from other teams to contribute content on a single platform.
 The information is limited to the members of the team or project.

 The creation and storage sizing of SharePoint online sites can be controlled.
 Out of the box, users can create SharePoint sites and these sites have no storage limits applied.
-Without restriction there is potentially a large management overhead so we have set a 200GB default which agencies can override.
+Without restriction there is potentially a large management overhead so we have set a 200GB default which organisations can override.

 Administrators can put controls in place which restricts who can create a SharePoint site and set the size requirements.

-SharePoint Site Design Decisions for all agencies and implementation types.
+SharePoint Site Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---